OpenEvalProject/evals/manuscripts/elife-07433/v2/manuscript.md

 ## Abstract

-10.7554/eLife.07433.001 Most life forms on Earth are supported by solar energy harnessed by oxygenic photosynthesis.
+Most life forms on Earth are supported by solar energy harnessed by oxygenic photosynthesis.
 In eukaryotes, photosynthesis is achieved by large membrane-embedded super-complexes, containing reaction centers and connected antennae.
 Here, we report the structure of the higher plant PSI-LHCI super-complex determined at 2.8 Å resolution.
 The structure includes 16 subunits and more than 200 prosthetic groups, which are mostly light harvesting pigments.
 The complete structures of the four LhcA subunits of LHCI include 52 chlorophyll a and 9 chlorophyll b molecules, as well as 10 carotenoids and 4 lipids.
 The structure of PSI-LHCI includes detailed protein pigments and pigment–pigment interactions, essential for the mechanism of excitation energy transfer and its modulation in one of nature's most efficient photochemical machines.
-DOI: http://dx.doi.org/10.7554/eLife.07433.001

 ## Introduction